 The Council is in the process of producing a new Local Plan.
 This will address the development requirements up until 2036 and in due course it is intended to replace Local Plan Part 1 (Core Strategy) and Local Plan Part 2 (Development Sites & Policies).

-The council is consulting on the issues and options for its new Local Plan to 2036.
+The council has consulted on the issues and options for its new Local Plan to 2036.
 Should you wish to have your say on the proposals the consultation is open until Friday 26th July and you can find the consultation document here.
 The content of the consultation document was approved at the meeting of the Executive on 13th May 2019.

 At a meeting of the Executive on 4th March 2019 it was resolved to adopt the Fareham Borough Local Development Scheme 2019.
 The Local Development Scheme sets out a timetable for the preparation of the draft Local Plan.
 The Local Development Scheme can be viewed here.